David0tt/DeepGTAV/README.md

 2. Bypass the menu screen by configuring GTAV to start directly into Story Mode
 3. To avoid the Rockstar updates, start the game using GTA5.exe, otherwise use GTAVLauncher.exe or PlayGTAV.exe

+## Running Data Collection

+1. Start the game, walk outside of building if player is in one (game can crash if inside a building)
+2. Open a terminal to the VPilot subdirectory in this repository
+3. Start collection by running the dataset script in python i.e. 'python dataset'
+4. Press Ctrl + c with focus on the terminal to terminate the script

 ## How it works

 If installation was successful, GTAV will automatically load the DeepGTAV plugin.
 Once the game starts DeepGTAV will wait for TCP clients to connect on port 8000.